The Goosey

 Apart from that It was an uneventful walk until about two thirds of the way round (clockwise), I encountered a mother sheep and a largish lamb in front of me.
 They didn’t run away though, just kept their distance, about 3 metres ahead of Max and I. They had obviously escaped over or through the fence from the field out onto the path.
 I was concerned they would just keep going like this until we completed the lap and then they would be free to access the exit out onto the road.
 What it really needed was for someone to come the other way and push them back.

 I tried a few times to get off the path and into one of the many anglers fishing ‘bays’ called ‘pegs’ all the way round.
 This would allow them to come back the way they came.
 However they just stood and looked at us, I tried this a. few times as we went around to no avail.
 I eventually attempted a new tactic when we came to bigger, longer, narrow ‘peg’ by the side of a hedge.
 I walked past, stopped, and the sheep stopped.
 I turned around and walked back quickly into the space and got behind a hedge, out of sight.
 The sheep didn’t follow immediately.
 I could see them though through the hedge and they started to come back, very slowly but they eventually got level with us and as I moved behind them they charged back from the way they had come, success !!
 And homeward bound, for me.
-There are always reports on the local Facebook page from people warning there are sheep loose.
+There are always reports on the local Facebook page from people warning there are sheep loose and asking how to contact the farmer.